IvanGricev/cliproject/README.md

                     .WithDescription("Does a cool thing.");

                 // Add more commands here
-                config.SetApplicationName(""); // Hides the app name in help });
+            });
         }

         public void ShowHelp()
         {
-            // The shell passes "help" to this app _app.Run(new[] { "--help" });
+            _app.Run(new[] { "--help" });
         }